Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 I use this method because it's the easiest and most accurate individualized method that I'm aware of.

-### Navigate to the website [Cronometer.com](https://cronometer.com/)
+### Navigate to the website [Cronometer.com](https://shareasale.com/r.cfm?b=766203&u=2497386&m=61121&urllink=&afftrack=) and create an account if you don't already have one.

+>***Disclosure:*** The link above is an affiliate link and I will get a small commission (very small) if you create an account using the link above.
+If you prefer to sign up without giving me a commission, then just click this link ([https://cronometer.com](https://cronometer.com)) instead or navigate to the same address.

+OR - use the mobile app.

->It's possible to do the same thing from the mobile app, but my screenshots are from the website.
+>If you use the mobile app, just know that my screenshots of Cronometer are from the website.
 It shouldn't be too hard to find the corresponding screens on the mobile app if you choose to do it there.
+They are very similar.

 ### Enter your sex, weight, height, and body fat % into Cronometer.